basarat/mobx-typescript-react/05 formState/README.md

+# Creating reusable state class driven components

+> The state class pattern can easily be expanded to allow you to create component-ui / component-state pairs that provide reuseable functionality for your applications.

+> In this lesson we look at an example of creating a reuseable input component.

+> We also mention a reuseable form state management library that uses the state class pattern.

 ***Create `field.tsx`***
 * You can even refactor this to consolidate it into a class of its own e.g. lets create a `FieldState` class.